ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

 Q: Why describe the YAML/JSON so closely?
 :  In the context of Web APIs, YAML is widely used as a more compact way to serialize content inteded to be consumed according to the JSON data model.
-   Typical examples are OpenAPI specifications and Kubernete manifest files, that can be serialized in both formats.
+   Typical examples are OpenAPI specifications and Kubernetes manifest files, that can be serialized in both formats.
    The YAML media type registration I-D is a spin-off and a building block for the OpenAPI specification media type registration.